broadinstitute/warp/website/docs/Pipelines/Single_Cell_ATAC_Seq_Pipeline/README.md

 #### MakeCompliantBAM

-The MakeCompliantBAM task uses a [custom python script (here)](https://github.com/broadinstitute/warp/blob/develop/dockers/skylab/pytools/tools/makeCompliantBAM.py) to make a GA4GH compliant BAM by moving the cellular barcodes in the read names to the CB tag.
+The MakeCompliantBAM task uses a [custom python script](https://github.com/broadinstitute/warp-tools/blob/develop/tools/scripts/makeCompliantBAM.py) to make a GA4GH compliant BAM by moving the cellular barcodes in the read names to the CB tag.

 #### BreakoutSnap